 Positions with the Board of Directors are volunteer positions for professionals with a demonstrated commitment to human rights research and reform.
 Prior experience on a nonprofit board is not required, but applicants with prior board experience will be given preference.
 We are also seeking applicants with legal and accounting experience, and applicants who would be willing to volunteer in an operational capacity, in addition to their service on the board, to help with our various programs.

-Our organization currently has a 3-member Board of Directors, but the Board amended the bylaws to expand to a 5-member Board.
-We are seeking candidates to fill the resulting 2 vacancies.
+Our organization currently has a 3-member Board of Directors.
 Initial terms for the Board are 12 months, with the option of renewal by consent of Board majority.
 We can arrange for pre-screened interested candidates to observe a Board meeting prior to making a 1-year commitment.

-- Applicants may request and receive copies of our bylaws, as well as any other legal or financial documents or records.
+- Applicants may request and receive copies of our bylaws, as well as any other legal or financial documents of record.

 - Officially scheduled meetings of the Board of Directors occur quarterly (March, June, September, December), but the Board may schedule additional meetings as necessary.